 The best beaches are 20 min from the CBD, west of the city, good for surfing and swimming any time of the year and there are various eateries along the beach strip.

 A little further afield is the Swan Valley with its wineries, breweries, restauraunts, chocolate factory and nougat factory.

 Have a look at www.perthtouristcentre.com.au to get a better idea of what is available that you might be interested in. over 11 years ago

 Beaches, at Cottesloe, Scarborough, Hillarys.
 Hillarys Boat Harbour (Sorrento Quay).
 Shopping at big centres like Karrinyup, Joondalup, Whitfords.

 Kings Park is a must, catch the Red Cat there.

 Heirisson Island where you may spot a Kangaroo.

 Pinnaroo Cemetary where you wil see many kangaroos at dusk.
 It is a pretty spot with lakes and natural bush.

 There is many things to do.
-I spend three hours snorkeling in Basin over 7 years agoAnswered by pravakar via Travellr.com
+I spend three hours snorkeling in Basin about 9 years agoAnswered by pravakar via Travellr.com

 I live in Victoria but I go to Perth at least twice a year.
 I love Perth it is so relaxing and pretty.
 It's nice to get away from the hustle and bustle of VIC.